vitaly-zdanevich/geeknote/README.md

 * edit notes directly in the console using any editor, such as nano, vim or mcedit;
 * synchronize your local files and directories with Evernote;
 * use Evernote with cron or any scripts.

-Geeknote is free and open source and written in Python.
-Geeknote can be used anywhere you have Python installed (even in Windows if you like).

 In this document we will show how to work with Evernote notes, notebooks, and tags using Geeknote and how to use Geeknote sync.